pramodaya/Article-List/README.md

 ### - Get statistics
 Method - GET
 http://localhost:8080/api/v1/article/statistic
-This will return follwowing result if the user is not an admin:
+This will return following result if the user is not an admin:

 <img width="1356" alt="Screenshot 2022-12-28 at 01 01 32" src="https://user-images.githubusercontent.com/19555470/209734841-3731a060-7f7b-45a9-a654-5ce9d95d9cfd.png">

-If the validation is succedded with spring security it'll give following result:
+If the validation is succeeded with spring security it'll give following result:

 <img width="1252" alt="Screenshot 2022-12-28 at 01 29 45" src="https://user-images.githubusercontent.com/19555470/209736235-b23f97b2-c7ad-4522-8ac0-30343cdf028a.png">